electraone/datafiles/manual/src/developers/presetformat.md

 ## Preset JSON format

 ### JSON schema
-This is a WIP (work-in-progress) version of JSON schema of [Electra preset file format version 2](https://github.com/martinpavlas/electra.one/blob/master/presets/schema.json)
+The JSON schema of the Electra preset file is available at [GitHub](https://github.com/martinpavlas/electra.one/blob/master/schemas/preset.json).

 ### Minification